 It must be of high quality, for joinery applications, e.g. front doors, windows, conservatories etc.

 There are many lower quality stains available for sheds, fences, garden furniture etc. that really do not provide the correct weather proofing needed for a log cabin and/or need maintenance annually.
 These are generally the lower priced products.
 In our experience “Cuprinol Garden Shades” or “Ducks Back” have not performed well in log cabin applications.

 It is always best practice to apply the treatments by brush and ensure that each coat is worked deep into all joints particularly at corners and between logs.
 Do not brush too thin or apply over thick.
-Ensure all faces and edges of doors and windows are also weather protected.
+Ensure all faces and edges of doors and windows and their frames are also weather protected.
 Ensure exposed end grains of logs are thoroughly coated with three or four applications.

-For the internal treatment, assuming you do not expect dampness being created in the cabin and also that you wish to retain the light pine appearance, simply apply the one coat of Cuprinol/Sadolin clear preservative or similar all purpose preservative.
+For the internal treatment, assuming you do not expect dampness being created in the cabin and also that you wish to retain the light pine appearance, simply apply the one coat of Cuprinol, Blackfriars or Sadolin clear wood preservative or similar all purpose preservative.

-If there is likely to be moisture created within the cabin e.g. from cooking, many people breathing, gas heater, open garage doors and concrete floors, hot tubs etc. then the internal faces of the walls and ceiling must also be waterproofed.
-You could use Sadolin Extra Durable Clear Coat or Clear Polyeurethane floor varnish.
-In all cases it is a good precaution to treat inside faces of doors and windows with the exterior weather protector stain to prevent differential moisture absorption that can cause warping of the doors or windows.
+If there is likely to be moisture created within the cabin e.g. from cooking, many people breathing, gas heater, open garage doors and concrete floors, hot tubs etc., the internal faces of the walls and ceiling must also be waterproofed.
+You could use Sadolin Extra Durable Clear Coat or Clear Polyurethane floor varnish.
+In all cases it is important to treat inside faces of doors and windows with the exterior weather protector stain to prevent differential moisture absorption that can cause warping of the doors or windows.

 All treatments are to be applied in accordance with the product instructions and maintenance coats are to be applied at intervals recommended by the product supplier.